jramb/xlscripter/README.md

 # XLScripter

+Ready-to-run solution to convert spreadsheet files (Microsoft Office Excel) into SQLite databases, scripts or any text format.
+Very easy to use, works in any environment which has a JVM.

+## Details

 Now, this is my itch: Sometimes I need to convert data in a spreadsheet file (for example Excel) into some text version.
 This might be because I need to load rows into a database, to convert data to HTML or otherwise produce code from